ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.

-The YANG data model defined in the document is intended to only report actual inventory data which includes both applied configuration data and state data of the network elements and components actually installed within the network.
+The YANG data model defined in the document is intended to report the actual inventory data that the network controller knows of the network elements and components actually installed within the network.
+Therefore this model provides a read-only perspective of the network inventory information.

+The information in the model is populated by controller by reading it from the devices using the device model supported by the devices.
+This model does not constraint the device models used on the device: RFC8348 is an option but other options (e.g., vendor specific models) are also allowed.
+In case some information is not provided by the device, the network controller SHALL omit this information unless this information is known by other sources of information (e.g., through local configuration within the network controller).

 ## Editorial Note (To be removed by RFC Editor)